Listen to Past Services

 our constantly changing culture.
 From our worship services to our preschool, we are dedicated to spreading God's word and living lives to reflect God’s love for the world.

 Our service unites ancient liturgical forms with traditional, modern, and global music.
 The message is timely but rooted in scripture.
 All are welcome at Communion which is celebrated at all services.
 Following Sunday worship, join us for fellowship and learning hour for all ages.
 Wednesday evening includes a meal at 5:30PM and worship at 6 PM, followed by learning hour (which includes Confirmation class).
+Check the church calendar for the current schedule.

 Stay up-to-date with everything going on at Immanuel